vesoft-inc/nebula-importer/README.md

 **Optional**.
 Describes the vertex ID column and the function used for the vertex ID.

 * `index`: **Optional**.
 The column number in the CSV file.
-Started from zero.
-The default value is zero.
+Started with 0.
+The default value is 0.
 * `function`: **Optional**.
 Functions to generate the VIDs.
 Currently, we only support function `hash` and `uuid`.

 ##### `schema.vertex.tags`

 **Optional**.
-Because a vertex can have several tags, different tags are described in the parameter `schema.vertex.tags`.
+Because a vertex can have several tags, different tags are described in the `schema.vertex.tags` parameter.

 Each tag contains the following two properties:

-* `name`: The name for the tag.
+* `name`: The tag name.
-* `prop`: The properties for the tag.
+* `prop`: A property of the tag.
 Each property contains the following two fields:
   * `name`: **Required**.
 The property name, must be the same with the tag property in Nebula Graph.
   * `type`: **Optional**.
 The property type, currently `bool`, `int`, `float`, `double`, `timestamp`, and `string` are supported.
   * `index`: **Optional**.
 The column number in the CSV file.